Pickle-and-Lime/Otto/README.md

    3. `gulp development` - Runs the development environment and opens the browser; if the page does not load correctly, try refreshing
    4. `gulp pre-prod` - Runs the production environment and opens the browser; if the page does not load correctly, try refreshing

+   Note: You must export the necessary API keys in ~/.bashrc, then run `source ~/.bashrc` to update the environment variables.

 View the full [documentation](http://pickle-and-lime.github.io/Rosie/)
 ----------------------------------------------------